"In your eyes The light, the heat In your eyes I am complete" —Peter Gabriel, "In Your Eyes"

 Yuki Nagato.
 Kyon does mention her eyes at times, often saying they look like liquid helium.
 In the anime, no other character has so◊ many◊ close ups◊ of their eyes as Yuki.

-Kyon himself, according to Kuyoh.
+Kyon himself, according to Kuyoh Suo.
 In fact, the first thing she says in the whole story is remarking on how gorgeous his eyes are.
+However, it's not clear if she even understood what she was saying, or just grabbed a random phrase she had heard someone use once.

 Tengen Toppa Gurren Lagann doesn't bring attention to Kamina's eyes, but instead his long, beautiful eyelashes, which are gushed over by Kittan's sisters in Episode 4, and arguably parodied in Parallel Works 2.